How I Stopped Selling And Dramatically Grew My Business

 Your mindset, language, and flow need to shift so you can better position yourself to turn the referred prospect into a new client.

-A referred prospect has already identified their problem that needs to be solved.
+A referred prospect has already identified their problem that needs to be solved and they’re interested in solving it.
 On some level, they trust you to solve their problem because they trust the person who referred them to you (the referral source).
-And the referred prospect is always yours to lose because of how they were tee’d up for you.
-They recognize they have a need that can be solved by working with you and they trust you.
+Because a referred prospect recognizes they have a need that can be solved by working with you and they trust you, they typically become quicker and easier to close.
 This is as close to a silver platter as it comes (served up on a silver platter…tell me you got that!).

 So when dealing with a referred prospect your mindset needs to come from a relaxed place of determining if they are a fit and if you can help.
-Which means you are not focused on your sales pitch, but have a quiet confidence that comes from only focusing on whether or not you can solve their problems with your product or service.
+Which means you are not focused on your sales pitch, but have a quiet confidence that comes from only focusing on whether or not you can solve their problem with your service.

 Remember, when you receive a prospect by referral you are wanted, so act like it.

-Now that your mindset has shifted, you need to shift your language as well.
+Now that your mindset has shifted, you need to shift your language.

-The biggest shift to make with your language when meeting with someone referred to you versus a cold prospect is leading the meeting with the trust that has been established.
-With a referred prospect they drop into your buyer’s journey (or sales process) at the end of the “know, like, trust” continuum, they drop in at the trust side.
-This continuum is the stages of how someone feels about you before deciding to hire it (and is part of the buyer’s journey).
-First, they need to know you, then decide they like you (would be okay working with you) and finally trust you enough to say yes to working with you.
+When meeting with someone referred to you versus a cold prospect, the biggest shift to make with your language is approaching the meeting with the trust that has been established.
+With a referred prospect they drop into your buyer’s journey (or sales process) at the end of the “know, like, trust” continuum, the trust side.
+This continuum is the stages of how someone feels about you before deciding to hire you (and is part of the buyer’s journey).
+First, they need to know you, then decide if they like you (meaning would be okay working with you) and finally trust you enough to say yes to hiring you.

-Which means the questions you ask are positioned for the “trust” side of the continuum.
-Questions in which you extend the trust they have.
-Now, don’t take the trust for granted but work from that trust.
+Which means the questions you ask, in all conversations, but in particular the first meeting or call, are positioned for the “trust” side of the continuum.
+Questions in which you extend the trust they already have for you.
+Don’t take the trust for granted but work from that trust.

-You should go into your conversation with your referred prospect feeling confident because he or she knows a little about you and trusts you since they trust the person who referred them to you.
-You need to go into the meeting to have a conversation and leave the sales “dog and pony” show at home.
+You should go into your conversation with your referred prospect feeling confident because they know a little about you, know you can solve their problem, and trust you since they trust the person who referred them to you.
+You need to approach the meeting, or phone call, to just have a conversation and leave the sales “dog and pony” show at home.

-The difference between a first meeting with a referred prospect versus one who is not referred is the “script” looks entirely different.
-The beauty of a conversation with a referred prospect is you only need to focus on a few key points, ask one powerful question and can allow the rest of the meeting to just flow.
+The difference between a first meeting with a referred prospect versus a non-referred prospect is your “script” looks different.
+The beauty of a conversation with a referred prospect is you only need to focus on a few trust-building moments, ask two powerful question and can allow the rest of the meeting to just flow.

-The flow is how the meeting goes, the order of the meeting.
+And another point is how the meeting goes, meaning the order of the meeting.
 In a typical sales process it is:

 - Small talk, building rapport